raleighslack/civil25/README.md

 **Update:**

 CP80C88's have arrived, and I have done all of the address/data decoding, and have connected a ROM chip (SST39SF020A) to the CPU, and using the arduino monitor in `/software/arduino_monitors`, It all appears to be working correctly.
 Ram is also connected and all CS# lines are decoded.
+82c55 I/O is connected and working with an LCD printing "Hello, World!".
 Now I am going to work on the **Currently in progess** goals listed below.